lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 **PKI:**
   Public Key Infrastructure, as defined in {{RFC5280}}.

-**Post-Quantum Traditional (PQ/T) hybrid scheme**:
+**POST-QUANTUM TRADITIONAL (PQ/T) HYBRID SCHEME**:
+  {{RFC9794}} defines a PQ/T Hybrid Scheme as:
   A multi-algorithm scheme where at least one component algorithm is a post-quantum algorithm and at least one is a traditional algorithm.

+**PROTOCOL BACKWARDS COMPATIBILITY**:
-**Protocol Backwards Compatibility**: A property whereby a new feature can be added to a protocol without requiring any changes to the protocol's specification and only minimal changes to its implementations (such as adding new identifiers).
+  A property whereby a new feature can be added to a protocol without requiring any changes to the protocol's specification and only minimal changes to its implementations (such as adding new identifiers).
+  Typically this means that the new feature fits within a defined extension point of the protocol instead of requiring a structural change to the protocol.
   This is notable because many PQ/T Hybrids require modification of the protocol to make it "hybrid aware", whereas this specification presents as a standalone algorithm and thus can take advantage of existing cryptographic agility mechanisms.

 **ML-KEM**: The Module-Lattice-based Key Encapsulation Mechanism algorithm defined in [FIPS.203]